In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 So to make-up for it I’ve had to work on weekends, and late during the evenings to get caught up.
 Then they want me to run errands for them and balance their personal checkbook, among other personal requests.

 I love my boss and think the world of them as a couple, but I wasn’t hired to pick-up their dry cleaning or help them load photos onto the computer.
 I was hired to help keep their books clean, do the monthly accounting, and pay the bills on time, as well as work with the CPA on a weekly basis.

 When I approached them about this, and urged them to hire an assistant to help do the other office tasks — like answering the phone and getting the mail — they basically flipped out and called me a spoiled employee.

 After 10 years of showing up on time every day, only taking 4 sick days and being at their beck and call, they didn’t have enough respect to listen to my ideas.

 And in fact, I could save them some money, since they could pay someone else $10 or $15 an hour, instead of paying me twice that, to do the simple office tasks.
-But they’re stuck in their ways, and now it’s come down to an ultimatum — which means I have to quit and make it on my own as a freelancer.
+But they’re a bit stuck in their ways, and now it’s come down to an ultimatum.
+Which means I have to quit and make it on my own as a freelancer.